rbghks0126/Kakao-Talk-Clone/README.md

 # Kakao-Talk-Clone

-KaKao Talk Desktop Chatting Application Clone
+This is a simple front-end a desktop chatting application called 'KaKao Talk'.

-Made for HTML/CSS practice for myself.
+Made for HTML/CSS practice!